marxin/texi2rst-generated/sphinx/gccint/target-makefile-fragments.rst

 .. envvar:: MULTILIB_EXTRA_OPTS

-  Sometimes it is desirable that when building multiple versions of libgcc.a certain options should always be passed on to the compiler.
+  Sometimes it is desirable that when building multiple versions of :samp:`libgcc.a` certain options should always be passed on to the compiler.
 In that case, set ``MULTILIB_EXTRA_OPTS`` to be the list of options to be used for all builds.
 If you set this, you should probably set ``CRTSTUFF_T_CFLAGS`` to a dash followed by it.